richardtallent/vue-simple-calendar/README.md

 ## Props

-The following properties are supported, by area of function:
+The following properties are supported, by functional area:

 ### Grid Display